jara001/ah-raspi-overlay/README.md

 ![Arrowhead Overlay P:7 I:2 S:16](./doc/screen_provider_ids.bmp)

 Upon pressing `OK` button, the barrier software is launched.
 As an active connection is required to start the software, it is temporarily launched locally.
-Meantime following screen is shown:
+Meantime, the following screen is shown:

 ![Arrowhead Overlay Awaiting conn](./doc/screen_awaiting_conn.bmp)

 _Note: This active connection is a limitation of the used websocat.
 It is not possible to launch the application right away._

 ### Exiting the overlay
-When the overlay exits, it removes itself from Arrowhead service providers (if registered).
-Before turning self off it shows a simple bye:
+When the overlay exits, it removes itself from the Arrowhead service providers (if registered).
+Before turning self off, the overlay shows a simple bye:

 ![Arrowhead Overlay Bye!](./doc/screen_bye.bmp)